Dog lovers who are allergy sufferers rejoice! We are blessed with a range of hypoallergenic dogs! No more sneezing, itching, watery eyes, or rashes!

 The other question often raised is the difference between hairy and furry dogs.

 Hair and fur are often used interchangeably when describing dogs.
 Generally, hair describes a dog who has a single coat.
 Fur is used to describe a breed with a double coat.

-With this in mind, allergy sufferers would generally be better with a dog who is described as having hair.
+With this in mind, allergy sufferers would generally be better with a dog with hair.

 That’s because furry breeds shed excessively (think German Shepherd, Malamute, Labrador, etc.).
 It’s also worth mentioning the Hairless Chinese Crested – despite its name, it still has hair, and, more importantly, it has skin.

-Remember, humans, are allergic to a protein found in the dog’s urine and saliva.
+Remember, humans are allergic to a protein found in the dog’s urine and saliva.
 When they groom themselves, the protein will attach to the skin.
 Dead skin cells fall off into the environment.
-So even hairless dog still pose a threat.
+So even hairless dogs still pose a threat.